-The Magna Via Francigena, the great road of the Frankish knights, follows the ancient route between Agrigento and Palermo that was used for millennia by pilgrims and travellers.
+The Magna Via Francigena, the great road of the Frankish knights, retraces the ancient road connecting Agrigento and Palermo, which has been trodden by pilgrims and travellers for millennia.